How Is Our DIY Outdoor Chalkboard Holding Up After 3 Years?

 Sure has!
-Granted we live in Southern California so we don’t have snow, but it does rain and we have some pretty humid months and it hasn’t been a problem.
+Granted we live in Southern California so we don't have snow, but it does rain.
+We have some pretty humid months and it hasn't been a problem.

 How much did the project cost?

-I have links to all of the exact materials we used for our outdoor chalkboard in the tutorial post (which by the way was my second ever blog post and first ever tutorial post) and when I was updating the links the other day I noticed that the price of a few of the materials went up a few cents, but it will run you about 100 bucks for an 8 foot chalkboard.
+I have links to all of the exact materials we used for our outdoor chalkboard in the tutorial post (which by the way was my second ever blog post and first ever tutorial post), and it will run you about 110-150 bucks for an 8 foot chalkboard.

-All in all this has been a great addition to our backyard.
-It’s a fun spot for the kids to hang out and we love to play a fierce game of tic-tac-toe, practice their writing, or for us to sit back and sip an adult beverage while they play.
+This has been a great addition to our backyard.
+It’s a fun spot for the kids to hang out and for us to sit back and sip an adult beverage while they play a fierce game of tic-tac-toe or practice their writing.

-Summer is fast approaching so if you want to build your own, I’ve got the step-by-step tutorial and materials list in this post right here.
+If you want to build your own outdoor chalkboard, I’ve got the step-by-step tutorial and materials list in this post right here.